-Welcome back to school!
-We hope you have had a fantastic Easter break and are ready to spring back into action!
+Welcome to the Herons class and I am your teacher, Miss Absalom!
+We hope you have had a fantastic break and are ready to spring back into action!

 Congratulations to - Evie

 Please ensure your child is reading four times week as this has a huge impact on all areas of their learning,we are practicing readings within the class as well.
 Write each day`s reading in their partnership book and ensure it is sent daily.